No matter which mover, you need to know what protection you have if an item is damaged.

 First, check with you homeowners contents policy.
 Some policies are all risk and some are total loss only.
 Never assume you are covered by your contents insurance.
 Also, find out what your deductible amount is.
 If you decline most movers’ valuation policies, you will need to have pay a deductible for you home insurance.
 Also, your future rates may be affected

 Next inquire with your moving companies for the fee of Replacement Value Protection.
 This means your movers will be liable for the replacement value of any items damaged.
 Often the amount is arrived at by multiplying the weight of the damaged items by $6 per pound. – But that is just the typical scenario.
 Make sure you have enough Valuation so that you have received Replacement Value Protection.
-Don’t assume or you may obtain a depreciated value instead.
+Don’t assume or you may obtain a depreciated can i buy adderall in mexico value instead.

 Ask your moving company for a written policy before the move that you can keep and refer to later in the event you need it.